lrmcfarland/www_starbug_com/holly/README.md

 Set the VITE_ALLOWED_HOSTS in GitHub secrets to the AWS EC2 instance created to host this.

-# npm

 ## TODO

 The initial deploy needs to be done manually.
 The first npm download takes several minutes.
-Deploy exits before this can complete.
+My GitHub Deploy script currently exits before this can complete.
 After the initial deploy CI updates work as expected.

-## update
+## force an update

-Delete all the images on the AWS host to force a rebuild.
+Delete all the docker images on the AWS host to force a rebuild.

 ```
+# 1. Stop all the running containers
+docker compose -f 'docker-compose.yml' down

+# 2. Delete all the containers
+docker rm $(docker ps -a -q)

+# 3. Delete all the images safely
+docker rmi $(docker images -a -q)

+# 4. Restart the containers
 docker compose -f 'docker-compose.yml' up -d --build --remove-orphans
 ```